CrayLabs/SmartSim/doc/experiment.rst

 =========
 Launchers
 =========
+The components of the workflow can be executed locally or via different job schedulers.
-The Experiment API *interfaces* both locally and with four different job schedulers that SmartSim refers to as `launchers`. `Launchers` provide SmartSim the ability to construct and execute complex workloads on HPC systems with schedulers (workload managers) like Slurm, or PBS.
+`Launchers` provide SmartSim the ability to construct and execute complex workloads on HPC systems with job schedulers (workload managers) like Slurm, or PBS.

-SmartSim currently supports 5 `launchers`:
+SmartSim currently supports 6 `launchers`:
   1. ``local``: for single-node, workstation, or laptop
   2. ``slurm``: for systems using the Slurm scheduler
   3. ``pbs``: for systems using the PBSpro scheduler